 Washington Nationals: June 13, August 12, September 17

 What to Expect

-We caught up with a spokesperson from the Washington Nationals who expressed their excitement for the upcoming Pups in the Park nights this year.
+We caught up with a spokesperson from the Washington Nationals who expressed their excitement for the upcoming Pups in the Park nights.

 “There’s nothing better than being able to combine Man’s Best Friend and America’s Pastime,” they explained.
 “Our fans love having the opportunity to bring their dogs to the ballpark and Pups in the Park is one of our most popular Theme Nights year in and year out.”